-The US, like Australia and South Africa, was and continues to be based upon a European system.
-Recall that the Indians had been in the Americas for over 10,000 years, and had access to all of the natural resources of these areas, but did not become wealthy — even though various Indian tribes did enslave other tribes.
+Like Australia and South Africa, the US was and continues to be based upon a European system.
+Recall that the Indians had been in the Americas for over 10,000 years and had access to all of these areas’ natural resources but did not become wealthy — even though various Indian tribes did enslave other tribes.
 The US, like Australia, placed a European based system onto an unexploited land.
 However, other countries have also had access to enormous amounts of unexploited land but did not become wealthy.
 One perfect example of this is the primary country to the south of the US, Brazil.

 Brazil was the primary recipient of slaves from The Atlantic Slave Trade.
 There were around 388,000 slaves that arrived in the US during the entirety of the Atlantic Slave Trade.
 Brazil took in 5 million slaves, and the balance of the rest (the total being around 12.4 million) went to the Caribbean and other areas in Latin America.
 We covered this in the article Where Did African Slaves Come From And Where Did They Go?
 Most of the world’s population is completely unaware of this history.
 Movies and discussion seem to center around white to black slavery, when, in fact, non-white slave owners are the norm.

-Graphics like this will often confuse people as to where the African slaves during the Atlantic Slave Trade went.
+Graphics like this will often confuse people about where the African slaves during the Atlantic Slave Trade went.
 This states the slaves that went to “the Americas.”
 This is not “to America,” the Americas are North, Central, and South America, including the Caribbean.

 The US received 5 percent of all of the slaves from The Atlantic Slave Trade.
 This brings up a question.